JackWReid/jackreid.xyz/content/work/_index.md

 draft: false
 ---

 All of this is available on [LinkedIn](https://www.linkedin.com/in/jackwreid/) too, if that's more your thing.
+If you're more interested in what stuff I use while I'm at work, I have a [/uses](/uses) page.

 <img style="margin: 5rem 0 2rem;" src="./images/buzzfeed.svg" alt="BuzzFeed Logo" />